 (Muslim Hands, 2020)

 When is Ramadan?
-At the moment, there is consensus that April 12th will mark the beginning of Ramadan.
-This may vary from school of thought to school of thought but the second week of April looks, well, halal!
+At the moment, there is consensus that April 1st or 2nd will mark the beginning of Ramadan.
+This may vary from school of thought to school of thought but the early April sounds, well, halal!

 A reflection: Personally, Ramadan is an opportunity to reflect and seek forgiveness from Allah (SWT).
 It is a chance to become closer to the message of Islam and develop greater self-awareness of the plight of others around the world.
 Whether this is in Yemen, Kashmir, Palestine, Sudan, Nigeria or wherever suppression exists, Ramadan, rather beautifully puts life into perspective.
 As a child and most British Pakistani Muslim people will tell you, there is no greater routine than the one we are blessed with during Ramadan.
 From the early starts and decisions on how to start the fast (Sehri), to seeing the incredible spread of foods for when your fast opens (Iftari), to Taraweeh prayers where you would meet and greet neighbours and members of the community who dress in the fanciest of garments, others who struggle after some over-indulgence at Iftari time!
 My siblings and I would joke about how Eid is the “only socially acceptable day to hug others.”
 The smells and aroma coming from the kitchen and euphoria and love coming from the community.
 Ramadan is a beautiful time of year.
 Words cannot do it any justice.
 Raising awareness is key and as a Muslims, we can open doors and be hospitable in holding these conversations.